Thunder33345/hugo-ReTerminal/REFERENCE.md

 ```
 For other valid `indexValue`/`noindexValue` see [Google Developers](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag)

-The frontmatter exclusive parameter `noindex` will allow individual page to control if indexing is wanted
+The frontmatter parameter `noindex`(location: frontmatter) will allow individual page to control if indexing is wanted.

+Defaults to unset which will follow site default configuration.

-setting to false will allow index(useful for when `disableAutoIndex` is true), will not overwrite `forceNoindex`
+Setting to false will allow index(useful for when `disableAutoIndex` is true), will not overwrite `forceNoindex`.
-setting it true will disallow index of the specific page
+Setting it true will disallow index of the specific page.

 ### Heading Anchors
 Headings on pages content and listing content are anchored by default, on list and on individual pages.
 Listing entries's content are intentionally not anchored.